 Everyone!
 Deaf community members, ASL students, interpreting students, pre-certified and certified interpreters, ASL teachers and interpreter educators.

 CEUs: This General/Professional Studies program is approved for approximately 2.10 CEUs by BEI through Texas DHHS and the Oregon Registry of Interpreters for the Deaf, an approval RID CMP Sponsor for continuing education activities.

 Pre-requisites: Recommended ASL fluency at 2 years or more of study.

 Disclaimers: WOU promotes an environment (online or not) of mutual respect free of discrimination based on gender, sexual orientation, race, religion or any other protected class.

 Refund Policy: The ASL Silent Weekend registration purchases are non-transferable.
-The registration fee will not be refundable after July 1, 2020.
+Registration fees will not be refundable after June 25, 2021.
 Refund requests must be submitted in writing before that date.
 Please note: a $20 administrative fee will be assessed for any refund processed.

 Accommodation Request: If you have a disability that requires some accommodation in order to participate in a Western Oregon University activity, please notify the Office of Disability Services at 503.838.8250 or firstname.lastname@example.org at least 72 hours in advance.

 Questions?
 Contact the Director: Chad A. Ludwig or call 503-468-5724.